RedTurtle/rt.purge/README.txt

 Plone 4?
 --------

 Plone 4 can use `plone.app.caching`__ so you don't need this product.
+In facts rt.purge is a simple port of plone.app.caching to Plone 3.

 Troubleshooting
 ===============